This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - A normal zinc-based 1989-D penny weigh approximately 2.5 grams

-You can use a gram scale to see what your 1989 penny weighs, or you can try dropping it to listen for the difference:
+You can use a coin scale to see what your 1989 penny weighs, or you can try dropping it to listen for the difference:

 - Zinc-based pennies will make a dull clicking sound when dropped on a hard surface, such as a table.